AWHL Junior A Hockey

 Rick Sanders is entering his third year as the Commissioner of the AWHL and has led the league into the Millennium and an even brighter future ahead.
 Mr. Sanders played an integral role in bringing AWHL hockey to Minot, North Dakota.
 He took the lead by discussing the possibilities with North Dakota State Fair Director, Jerry Iverson.
 After realizing the potential, Sanders immediately contacted one of his most astute franchisees, LeRoy Cekalla.

 “ Since LeRoy’s Rapid City team won’t begin play until the 2001 – 2002 season, this seemed the perfect fit for his group”, Sanders stated.
 “LeRoy Cekalla is a successful, savvy businessman that has assembled a strong front office team.
 I know that LeRoy and his group, along with the local Minot people that they will bring on board, will make AWHL Junior A hockey a real success in Minot.
 LeRoy’s decision to jump on this opportunity brings fun, affordable and exciting sports and entertainment to the people of Minot as well as another sport to fuel the Bismarck – Minot rivalry.
-I am positive that LeRoy will put a competitive team on the ice, on best mx android tv box and that he will provide a great entertainment experience for the fans”.
+I am positive that LeRoy will put a competitive team on the ice that he will provide a great entertainment experience for the fans.
+Fans can get a surefire cree t6 flashlight from LeRoy”.